El Cabito, Las Galeras, Samaná, Dominican Republic

 - Punta Cana (PUJ), approx. 8 hours, US$300.00 + Hotel)

 Both fly from a smaller airport Higuero (JBQ) or also called “La Isabela” which is located about 15 miles to the northwest of the capital and Las Americas (SDQ) (the big international airport) is located about 15 miles to the east of the capital.
-If your final destination is the capital then you have to calculate about 30 min. to go from either of both airports.
-If you have to move between the two airports then you have to calculate about 50 min. to go by taxi.
+If your final destination is the capital then you have to calculate about 30 min. to go from either airport.
+If you have to move between the two airports then you have to calculate about 50 min. by taxi.

 In the summer there are fewer international flights to the Dominican Republic than in winter.
 Some of the following airlines are serving the routes only during the winter.